Electronic Music Archive series Overview

 Derrick May / Strings of Life

-No bassline - just frantic strings and piano chords sampled from a Michael James ballad via an Ensoniq Mirage 8-Bit Sampler.
-Released on Derrick May 's Transmat Records.
+Cover image of Derrick May song 'Strings of Life' from 'Electronic Music' Volume 03 playlist No bassline - just frantic strings and piano chords sampled from a Michael James ballad via an Ensoniq Mirage 8-Bit Sampler.
+Released on Derrick May's Transmat Records.
 Frankie Knuckles gave the unnamed instrumental its name, and this high-tempo masterpiece proved techno could be deeply emotional. - Standalone single

 1987